AKapaldo/akapaldo.github.io/_pages/resume.md

 <div class="job-title">Search & Rescue | Secretary | Social Media</div>
 <div class="job-date">September 2017 - Present | Morgantown, WV</div>

-- Search for lost and missing persons and, when found, medically stabilize and evacuate them in wilderness and urban-facing environments.
+- Search for lost and missing persons and, when found, medically stabilize and evacuate them in wilderness and urban-facing environments.<br>
-- Assisting in and leading rescue of lost and missing persons.
+- Assisting in and leading rescue of lost and missing persons.<br>
-- Content curation and social media marketing for the group's Facebook page.
+- Content curation and social media marketing for the group's Facebook page.<br>
-- Serving on the board of directors as currently as Secretary, and previously as Treasurer, Vice President, and President.
+- Serving on the board of directors as currently as Secretary, and previously as Treasurer, Vice President, and President.<br>
-- Assisted in creation of Standard Operating Procedures/Guidelines (SOPs/SOGs) for systems and operations.
+- Assisted in creation of Standard Operating Procedures/Guidelines (SOPs/SOGs) for systems and operations.<br>
 </div>
 </div>